kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 * Pincus, Leslie.
 “In a Labyrinth of Western Desire: Kuki Shuzo and the Discovery of Japanese Being.” *Boundary 2* 18, no. 3 (1991): 142–56.
 [Jstor](https://www.jstor.org/stable/303207)
 * Koshiro, Yukiko.
 “Fascism and Aesthetics.” review of Leslie Pincus. *The Review of Politics* 59, no. 3 (1997): 606–8.
 [Jstor](https://www.jstor.org/stable/1408557)

+### Reference

+* Davis, Bret W. "The Kyoto School" entry *The Stanford Encyclopedia of Philosophy* [online](https://plato.stanford.edu/entries/kyoto-school/) Read sections 1 Introduction, 2 Identity and Membership: Who Belongs to What?, and 4 Political Ventures and Misadventures.
+* Carter, Robert Edgar. *Kyoto School, The: An Introduction*.
+SUNY Press, 2013.

 ### General Further Reading

 * Abe, Masao. *Zen and Western Thought*.
 University of Hawaii Press, 1989.
 (P)